|Export to pdf Export to doc|

 Quidditch (Harry Potter Style!)

-Purpose of Activity:The purpose of this activity is to work on the chasing and fleeing skills in a game that is similar to the one played in the movie/book.
+Purpose of Activity:To work on the chasing and fleeing skills in a game that is similar to the one played in the movie/book.

 Description of Idea